TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailbox.rst

       message exists, *default* is returned if the method was called as :meth:`get` and a :exc:`KeyError` exception is raised if the method was called as :meth:`__getitem__`.
-The message is represented as an instance of the appropriate format-specific :class:`Message` subclass unless a custom message factory was specified when the :class:`Mailbox` instance was initialized.
+The message is represented as an instance of the appropriate format-specific :class:`Message` subkundi unless a custom message factory was specified when the :class:`Mailbox` instance was initialized.